Newspaper Page Text

 cal sanatorium Saturday after

 noon.
-Funeral arrangements will
+Funeral arrangements wilt

 be announced later.

-CHATMAN-—Friends and relatives
+CHATMAN—Friends and relatives

 of Mrs. Mary Chatman; Mr.